jason-weirather/hla-polysolver/README.md

 * Cleaning up the command calls and piping allows running the installed scripts from outside of the source directory.
 * Removed hardcoded author paths
 * Hardcoded temporary directory to /tmp.
 Not a great thing, but should work on most linux, and I plan to fix this soon.
+* Added old picard tools dependency (likely what polysolver referred to as GATK)
+* Updated data to include necessary fastas to complete mutation calling pipeline (part 2 of polysolver)

+## Running in Conda

 hla-polysolver is mainly intended for use by adding it to a conda environment.